 - Mr. Bean: In "The Trouble With Mr. Bean", Bean accidentally renders his dentist unconscious and has to resort to filling his own cavity.
 He ends up putting paste on every tooth (due to misinterpreting his x-ray), resulting in him gluing his jaw shut.
 The dentist wakes up and Bean screams, thus ungluing his jaw.

-- In Parks and Recreation, certified Rated M for Manly Ron Swanson nonchalantly yanks out a sore tooth with pliers in the middle of a meeting, prompting horrified screams from onlookers.
+- Parks and Recreation: Certified Manly Man Ron Swanson nonchalantly yanks out a sore tooth with pliers in the middle of a meeting, prompting horrified screams from onlookers.

 - Scrubs: Played for laughs.
 The Janitor leads most of the hospital's support staff in confronting Kelso about wanting dental insurance.
 When Kelso initially refuses, everyone simultaneously pulls out a tooth with their bare hands.
 Kelso is unimpressed.
 It's then revealed that the Janitor and the rest were faking with Chiclets, except one guy who actually did rip a tooth out of his mouth.
 The Janitor claims he can fix it.